DIY Professional Headshots

 Step 3: Camera Settings

-• Shutter Speed: At least 1/125s to prevent motion blur
+• Shutter Speed: At least 1/125s to prevent motion blur.
+Faster if using longer lens.

-• Focus: Eyes should be tack-sharp—use single-point autofocus on nearest eye
+• Focus: Eyes must be tack-sharp—use single-point autofocus on the nearest eye.

 Body positioning and facial expression determine whether your headshot looks professional or amateur.